 Acting classes allow drama students the opportunity to practice being proactive instead of reactive.
 Though drama class requires teens to move quickly, being aware of their bodies is important because it helps them avoid injury later on down the road.

-Acting classes give drama students the opportunity to be creative in ways that they might not have experienced before.
+Acting classes For Teens gives them the opportunity to be creative in ways that they might not have experienced before.
 Drama class provides drama students with a safe place for them to play and experiment without being judged, which can help teens become less inhibited later in life when it comes time for them to take risks during job interviews or presentations.

 So what’s stopping you?
 Join us today and see just how much we have to offer teenage actors who want a chance at being stars on stage someday.